PIXLAPP/pixel-art-project/README.md

 # Pixel Art
 ## Project Description
-Pixel Art (app name) is an application that allows the user to select grid section and modify its color to create a piece of pixel art.
+PIXL is an application that allows the user to select grid section and modify its color to create a piece of pixel art.
 Users will be able to save and display their artwork on a gallery page via local storage.

 ## Problem Domain & Solution
 TBD